 $1,989,010 from the Energy Commission's Alternative and Renewable Fuel and Vehicle Technology Program

 $2,000,270 from the project's participants.

-Successful completion of this project could provide the foundation for a substantial biofuels production capacity in the San Joaquin Valley beyond Kings County, providing manufacturing and farming jobs.
+Successful completion of this project could provide the foundation for a substantial biofuels production capacity beyond Kings County, providing manufacturing and farming jobs -- each of the commercial refineries could create an additional 20 jobs.
 Indirect land-use impacts will be avoided because sorghum can be grown on abandoned, salt-affected farm land using lower quality irrigation water.
 No food crops would be displaced.
 The plants would optimize energy and water use and would re-use the water produced from sorghum processing.